romanschneiter/weatherDataAnalysis/README.md

 # Tests
--the filter function is tested if the values 60.0, 60.0, 60.0, will reset the values to 0.0 to 0.0, 0.0, 0.0, 0.0
+•the filter function is tested if the values 60.0, 60.0, 60.0, will reset the values to 0.0 to 0.0, 0.0, 0.0, 0.0
--the filter function is tested in combination with the getAVGofStation function that values which are set to 0.0 to 0.0, 0.0, 0.0, 0.0 not affect the avg calulation
+•the filter function is tested in combination with the getAVGofStation function that values which are set to 0.0 to 0.0, 0.0, 0.0, 0.0 not affect the avg calulation

--the filterWeatherDataForTimePeriod is tested that we can analyse a specific time period in the given range of data.
+•the filterWeatherDataForTimePeriod is tested that we can analyse a specific time period in the given range of data.

--the read functions for the csv are tested that the have the right amount of data as well as the concatenate function for the specific station files
+•the read functions for the csv are tested that the have the right amount of data as well as the concatenate function for the specific station files
--a further test is written to check if the values get calculated in the right way - examples as samples for avg is provided with the print function
+•a further test is written to check if the values get calculated in the right way - examples as samples for avg is provided with the print function